 Leaf Roller

 In Alberta all aspen trees tend to have some leaf roller present.
-The tell-tale signs of these caterpillars are the characteristic rolled up leaves on the trees.
+The tell-tale signs of these tree caterpillars are the characteristic rolled up leaves on the trees.
 While some target aspens, others target birch, willow, ash, or poplar.
 Leaf roller caterpillars come in many varieties but live similar lives, their eggs are placed within a bud to over winter and emerge in the early spring when the leaves start to grow.
 They quickly us their silks to roll a leaf up, using it for protection while they eat.
 When they get big enough they will roll up a new leaf to pupate inside.
 The adults emerge as moths to mate and lay legs with almost all the leaf roller species having a single generation per year.

 What can be done